nh273/caro/README.md

 This is a React implementation of a n,m,k game variant called Caro.
-The game is played between 2 players.
-Win by getting 4 stones (X or O) in a row, column, diagonal or anti-diagonal.
-If your line is blocked at either (or both) ends, you need 5 stones to win.
+The game is played between 2 players on a m x n board.
+Win by getting k stones (X or O) in a row, column, diagonal or anti-diagonal.
+If your line is blocked at either (or both) ends, you need k+1 stones to win.

+The game can be played locally (2 players on the same computer) or online.

 [Live Demo](https://caro-game-online.web.app/)